Learn more about our programs and experiences.

-For our Clinical Shadowing programs, you must be at least 18 years old by the time your program is set to start, and attending or recently graduated from a university in the U.S., Puerto Rico, or Canada.
+For our Clinical Shadowing programs, you must be at least 18 years old by the time your program is set to start, and attending or recently graduated from college.
+If you are an international student, you are responsible for researching and acquiring any travel documents you may need in order to travel to your program destination(s).
 We look for candidates who are professional, mature, and passionate about pursuing a career in healthcare.
 If you are in high school and at least 16 years old, check out our High School Program for high schoolers interested in medicine.

 Though the daily schedule varies by program, most Atlantis students shadow for 5 hours per day, Monday through Thursday, beginning at 8 or 9 am.
 After shadowing, there is plenty of free time to enjoy, whether at the housing, in the city, or at a group dinner.
 Fridays are excursion days, and weekends are free to rest, explore the city, or travel!

 Department options vary according to availability and program location.
 Our team always tries their best to assign you according to your department preferences, but we are not able to guarantee that you’ll be able to shadow in your requested specialties.
 Regardless of department preferences, we encourage you to talk to your Admissions Coordinator about what you hope to get out of your shadowing experience!

 We are committed to following the AAMC guidelines for pre-health students in a clinical experience abroad.
 Because of this, shadowing is observation only, and students are not allowed to have any direct or indirect contact with patients, regardless of a student’s past experiences or certifications.